Parent Sport I — Ref: LIGER-PS-001

 During the construction of the pyramids, immense stone blocks were moved from quarry to worksite using wooden rollers placed beneath sledges.
 Laborers pushed the stones forward, retrieving the rollers and placing them again at the front, creating a continuous cycle of rotation.

 Accounts and wall sketches suggest that younger workers occasionally mounted the rollers themselves, attempting to balance as the logs spun beneath them.
 Supervisors viewed this as indiscipline.
-BOARS recognizes it as revelation.
+LIGER recognises it as revelation.

 Tier 2 Derivatives